latex3/tagging-project/documentation/wtpdf/small-example.md

 to generate tagged PDF.
 The submitted TeX source is deleted after the PDF is generated.
 The generated PDF is deleted after one hour.

-To generate Tagged PDF on your own system you’ll need a recent distribution.
+To generate Tagged PDF on your own system you’ll need a recent LaTeX distribution.